-WHEREAS, as a result of the Town's annual Plan amendment process, the Plan Commission recommends that the Town Board further amend the Plan, consisting of amendments to Map 1: Jurisdictional Boundaries in the Conditions and Issues Volume as reflected in Exhibit A, Map 10: Future Land Use in the Vision and Directions volume as reflected in Exhibit B, and figures and text within the Vision and Directions volume reflected in Exhibit C.
+WHEREAS, on December 23, 2020, as a result its reconsideration of amendments to the Plan, the Town of Cottage Grove Plan Commission adopted a resolution recommending that the Town Board amend the Plan, consisting of amendments to Map 1: Jurisdictional Boundaries in the Conditions and Issues Volume as reflected in Exhibit A, Map 10: Future Land Use in the Vision and Directions volume as reflected in Exhibit B, and figures and text within the Vision and Directions volume as reflected in Exhibit C.

-NOW, THEREFORE, BE IT RESOLVED that the Plan Commission of the Town of Cottage Grove hereby recommends that the Town Board adopt an ordinance to constitute official Town approval of the amendments to the Town of Cottage Grove Comprehensive Plan that are indicated in Exhibits A, B, and C.
+NOW, THEREFORE, BE IT RESOLVED that the Town Board of the Town of Cottage Grove hereby approves the amendments to the Town of Cottage Grove Comprehensive Plan, as indicated in Exhibits A, B, and C to this Ordinance.

-The above and foregoing Resolution was duly adopted at a meeting of the Plan Commission of the Town of Cottage Grove held on the 24th day of June, 2020, by a vote of in favor and opposed.
+The above and foregoing Ordinance was duly adopted at a meeting of the Town Board of the Town of Cottage Grove held on the 18th day of January, 2021, by a vote of 5 in favor and 5opposed.

-TOWN OF COTTAGE GROVE PLAN COMMISSION
+TOWN OF COTTAGE GROVE

-Kris Hampton, Plan Commission Chair
+Kris Hampton, Town Chair